What Is the Human Spirit According to the Bible?

 “The spirit of man is the lamp of Jehovah.”

-What makes your human spirit so important?
+What makes our human spirit so important?

 “That which is born of the flesh is flesh, and that which is born of the Spirit is spirit.”

-Footnote 2 on this verse in the Recovery Version says this:
+Note 2 in the Recovery Version says:

 “The first Spirit mentioned here is the divine Spirit, the Holy Spirit of God, and the second spirit is the human spirit, the regenerated spirit of man.
 Regeneration is accomplished in the human spirit by the Holy Spirit of God with God’s life, the uncreated eternal life.
 Thus, to be regenerated is to have the divine, eternal life (in addition to the human, natural life) as the new source and new element of a new person.”

-Our human spirit and the Christian life
+Our human spirit and our Christian life

-Once we realize that the Lord Jesus lives in our spirit, we need to apply this revelation by practicing to use our spirit to contact Him and receive Him as our life all the time.
-Here are some ways we can do this:
+Knowing about our human spirit is foundational for our Christian life.
+Once we realize that the Lord Jesus lives in our spirit, we need to apply this realization by using our spirit to contact Him all the time.
+We can practice doing this first thing each morning.
+Then continually throughout the day, we can contact Him by simply calling on His name, “Lord Jesus!”